lsst-dm/dmtn-256/index.rst

 Difference Image inspection
 ===========================

-Tern of Templates - Science - Difference
+Inspection of Templates - Science - Difference
 ----------------------------------------

 We inspected the results of image differencing by eye.
 First is to look at the group of Template-Science and Difference image planes.